alexlarner/Larner.ConfigManager/README.md

 # Larner.ConfigManager

-A PowerShell wrapper around the ConfigManager Module to enable better automation
+A PowerShell wrapper around the ConfigManager Module to enable better automation.
+I used this to automate almost all the application packaging & lifecycle management work at a company.

 ## Key Functions